Thomé H. Fang and A. N.

 Reality Whitehead has listed nine technical fallacies prevalent in 19th

 century philosophy.
-They are:(i) distrust of speculative philosophy; (ii) trust
+They are:(i) distrust of

-in language as adequate expression of proposition; (iii) the mode of
+speculative philosophy; (ii) trust in language as adequate expression of

-philosophical thought which implies, and is implied by, the faculty-psychology;
+proposition; (iii) the mode of philosophical thought which implies, and is

-(iv) the subject-predicate form of expression; (v) the sensationalist doctrine
+implied by, the faculty-psychology; (iv) the subject-predicate form of

-of perception; (vi) the doctrine of vacuous actuality; (vii) the Kantian
+expression; (v) the sensationalist doctrine of perception; (vi) the doctrine of

-doctrine of the objective world as a theoretical construct from purely
+vacuous actuality; (vii) the Kantian doctrine of the objective world as a

-subjective experience; (viii) arbitrary deductions in ex absurdo arguments;
+deductions in ex absurdo arguments; (ix) belief

-antecedent errors.
-Needless to say, Fang
+errors.
+Needless to say, Fang has

-in the form of Arian or non-Arian as a form of racialism so viciously committed
+the form of Arian or non-Arian as a form of racialism so viciously committed

 under the Nazi rule of Hitler!